witnessmenow/Brian-Lough-Hardware/Hardware/Feather/Huzzah32 Debug Shield/README.md

 # Feather Huzzah32 Debug Shield

-A shield to allow for easy connection to the ESP-Prog board to allow for debugging of ESP32 code using platform.io
+A shield to allow for easy connection to the ESP-Prog board to allow for debugging of ESP32 code using platform.io.
+[See video for more info.](https://www.youtube.com/watch?v=TivyIFF-dzw)

 **Note:** This is only compatible with the Huzzah32, it will not work with any other feathers.